DarshNaik/Simple-website/README.md

 # Simple-website-orbital-

-Create a simple 5 page website
+### Create a simple 5 page website

+Note : pls note this is not the orignal website.
+Its made just for learning purposes.
+Thankyou.